 I will have to leave out the intervening details regarding Lonnie's trip overseas, particularly what happened in South Africa.
 But after having a tremendous time of ministry in South Africa, Lonnie was not at all expecting what happened next, just as they were about to leave and proceed on schedule to the next stage of their trip.
 This is what Lonnie says on pages 89 to 90:

 A major hit was on its way and manifested itself like a fire-breathing dragon at this particular point in our mission.
 Unfortunately, the main challenge came from people and leaders back home who we loved and trusted, producing the kind of wounds that hurt the most.This part of the story was surprising to me.
 Lonnie doesn't tell us exactly who was on the other end of the phone that day.
 It seems more than plausible to me that if there was a problem then Lonnie would have demanded to talk directly to Chuck Smith himself to get it resolved.
 I strongly suspect here that Lonnie is bending over backwards to be forgiving about this issue and not to name names.
 I can only guess, but I think my guess here is a pretty good one.
-As a friend of mine once told me, when it comes to money and church leadership, "things can get ugly."
-Apparently, that was what happened in this situation.
-One possibility is that some sort of miscommunication had occurred at the very start, and that Calvary Chapel Costa Mesa — and let's be very clear, this means pastor Chuck as well — had somehow gotten the notion that Lonnie had outright "donated" his funds to them for keeps, which they could dispense howsoever they saw fit.
+As a friend of mine once told me, when it comes to money and church leadership, sometimes "things can get ugly."
+This apparently was what happened in this situation.
+Another possibility is that some sort of miscommunication had occurred at the very start and that Calvary Chapel Costa Mesa — and let's be very clear, this means pastor Chuck as well — somehow had gotten the notion that Lonnie had "donated" his funds outright to them for keeps, which they could dispense howsoever they saw fit.
 On the other hand, Lonnie definitely viewed the funds as something to be held in trust on his behalf, as in an escrow account.
-Lonnie went out "on faith" and raised his own funds.
-And indeed, God provided.
-But Calvary Chapel was now pretending the money was entirely under its ownership and control.
+Lonnie went out "on faith" and raised his own funds, and indeed God provided.
+However, Calvary Chapel was now pretending the money was entirely under its ownership and control.

 A few days before Peter and I were to fly out of Johannesburg, we called back to California for a draw on our funds.
 We had almost run out of money.
 Between Peter and myself, we had less than five hundred dollars left.
 With half our trip left to go, we still had, thank God, roughly half the funds that we had raised in the bank back home.
 We were not worried in the least.